ging/fiware-pep-proxy/doc/user_guide.md

 ## Programmer Guide

 PEP Proxy GE is designed to perform three levels of security for the backend REST APIs.
 Requests to proxy should be made with a special HTTP Header: X-Auth-Token.
-This header contains the OAuth access token obtained from FI-WARE IDM GE.
+This header contains the OAuth access token obtained from FIWARE IDM GE.
 Request example:

 <pre>
 GET / HTTP/1.1